ANP activists protest KP govt’s inefficiency

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Led by ANP local leaders, the ANP activists criticized the administration and doctors in Mardan, saying that the Gujjar Garhi incident and Asama Rani case had exposed the inefficiency of the departments in the province.
+Led by ANP local leaders Attaullah Khan, Jawad Khan and others, the ANP activists criticized the administration and doctors in Mardan,saying that the Gujjar Garhi incident and Asama Rani case had exposed the inefficiency of the departments in the province.

+They alleged that the government was equally responsible for these incidents as it had politicised the institutions for political gains.

+They alleged that local member provincial assembly from the district had not only politicised the Asama case but was also putting pressure on her family not to criticise the government.

-Led by ANP local leaders, the ANP activists criticized the administration and doctors in Mardan, saying that the Gujjar Garhi incident and Asama Rani case had exposed the inefficiency of the departments in the province.
+Led by ANP local leaders Attaullah Khan, Jawad Khan and others, the ANP activists criticized the administration and doctors in Mardan,saying that the Gujjar Garhi incident and Asama Rani case had exposed the inefficiency of the departments in the province.

+They alleged that the government was equally responsible for these incidents as it had politicised the institutions for political gains.

+They alleged that local member provincial assembly from the district had not only politicised the Asama case but was also putting pressure on her family not to criticise the government.

 Comments